 - Even if we are talking about huge companies present all over the country, their offices work nearly independently.
 For some procedures like closing a line or change the name on the contract, you have to go to the office in charge of your area.
 Thus make sure to know where your office is.

-- You can’t open a line in an apartment where the previous tenant has opened one and left without closing it.
+- Sometimes (depending on city and on the provider), you can’t open a line in an apartment where the previous tenant has opened one and left without closing it.
 So remember to ask about it when you rent an apartment or room.
 Also, if you aren’t the person who signed the contract, change the name on the contract may take some months and a painful bureaucratic process.

 Internet in your smart phone